 Through sharing the “good news” of God’s love, going to Mass, and living as prayerful followers of Jesus, you are the models of Christian faith, hope and love.
 Asking to have your child baptized calls for an affirmation of your commitment to raise your child in the practice of the faith.
 You will actually make this promise at the start of the Baptism ceremony.
 Grateful to God and faithful to what you have chosen, you are accepting your role to guide your child to a knowledge of God.

 Certainly, there are many competing demands in life which must be met.
 Often, these challenge a fulfillment of Catholic parenting, but there is help for you within the Catholic Church and through your specially chosen helpers; a Sponsor or godparents.

-To assist you with an authentic life of Christian example for your child, you will choose either a Godparent (male or female) or Godparents, one male and one female.
-Of course, each Godparent must be Catholic, have made First Communion, been Confirmed, be 16 years of age or older, and are practicing their faith by regularly attending weekly Sunday Mass and receiving Holy Communion.
-If married, they are married in the Catholic Church.
-Their primary role is to assist you as a parent, with their example of being a "practicing Catholic", their prayers and frequent contact with you are to help you in raising your child in the Catholic faith as you have promised to do.
+To assist you with an authentic life of a Catholic Christian example for your child, you will choose either a Godparent (male or female) or Godparents, one male and one female.
+Their primary purpose is to assist and advise you from their role of being a "practicing Catholic”.
+Their example, their prayers, and frequent contact with you are to help you in raising your child in the Catholic faith as you have promised to do.

 A Brief Reflection on Baptism for Parents and Godparents

 1. The First Sacrament: Baptism is the door to life and to the Kingdom of God.
 Baptism is the first Sacrament in our journey of faith; which Christ offers to all that they might have eternal life.
 He entrusted this to his Church, when he commanded his Apostles: “Go, teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit.”
 (Matthew 28:19)